-Our community has grown substantially with the addition of outstanding faculty to the Helen Wills Neuroscience Institute.
+Our community has grown substantially with the addition of outstanding faculty to Berkeley Neuroscience.
 This year we welcomed Anne Collins, Chunlei Liu, Kristofer Bouchard, Michel Maharbiz, and Austin Roorda to our group.

 David Foster will be joining us as Professor of Psychology in January 2017.
 Foster is coming to us from Johns Hopkins, and is known for his studies on how spatial memory and navigation toward rewards are encoded by neural ensembles in the hippocampus.

 Na Ji and Eric Betzig will join the Departments of Physics and Molecular and Cell Biology in the summer of 2017.
 They are both coming to us from the Howard Hughes Medical Institute Janelia Research Campus.
 Ji is known for the development of optical imaging technology, especially advances in the use of adaptive optics for the study of neural circuit activity.
 This will be a return home for Ji, who received her PhD in Chemistry from UC Berkeley.
 Betzig was awarded the 2014 Nobel Prize in chemistry for developing super-resolution microscopy, PALM, to image subcellular structures and disease-related proteins.
 His latest invention, the lattice light-sheet microscope, brings the ability to see very small things to large segments of the intact brain.

 This extraordinary class of new members in the neuroscience community catapult Berkeley to the top worldwide in brain imaging and the advanced analysis of neural circuits and brain processing.